-According to a study in the Journal of Neurosurgery, outpatient microdiscectomy is 75 to 80 percent effective at eliminating sciatica pain caused by disc herniation.
+According to the Spine Institute of San Diego, a microdiscectomy procedure is up to 95 percent effective at eliminating sciatica pain caused by disc herniation.
 Sciatica is a pain condition caused by compression of the spinal nerve.
 This compression is most often the result of a herniated lumbar disc.

 As the hernia develops and the damaged tissue extends into the spinal column, it pushes on the nerves.
 This causes the nerves to send pain signals to the brain.
 The pain is interpreted to be coming from the legs.

 Most cases of sciatica will heal naturally without surgery in a few weeks.
 If the pain from sciatica lasts more than 12 weeks, you may benefit from a microdiscectomy.

 A microdiscectomy is not effective in relieving back pain.

 The goal of a microdiscectomy is to remove the disc material placing pressure on the nerves.
 The procedure is done under general anesthesia.
 You will be unconscious during the entire procedure and unable to feel anything.
 The procedure is performed with the patient lying face down.
 The process goes as follows:

 - A 1- to 1 1/2-inch incision will be made directly over the affected disc.

 - A lighted microscope is used to help your surgeon see the affected area.

 - The surgeon may remove a small portion of bone that protects the root nerve.